 A VLAN is a switched network that is logically segmented by function, project team, or application, without regard to the physical locations of the users.
 VLANs have the same attributes as physical LANs, but you can group end stations even if they are not physically located on the same LAN segment.
 Any switch port can belong to a VLAN, and unicast, broadcast, and multicast packets are forwarded and flooded only to end stations in the VLAN.
-Each VLAN is considered a logical network, and packets destined for stations that do not belong to the VLAN must be forwarded through a router or bridge as shown in Figure 12-1.
-Because a VLAN is considered a separate logical network, it contains its own bridge Management Information Base (MIB) information and can support its own implementation of spanning tree.
-See Chapter 16, "Configuring STP" and Chapter 17, "Configuring MSTP."
+Each VLAN is considered a logical network, and packets destined for stations that do not belong to the VLAN must be forwarded through a router or bridge as shown in Figure 11-1.
+Because a VLAN is considered a separate logical network, it contains its own MIB information and can support its own implementation of spanning tree.
+See Chapter 15, "Configuring STP" and Chapter 16, "Configuring MSTP."

 Before you create VLANs, you must decide whether to use VLAN Trunking Protocol (VTP) to maintain global VLAN configuration for your network.
-For more information on VTP, see Chapter 13, "Configuring VTP."
+For more information on VTP, see Chapter 12, "Configuring VTP."